 Cash provided by operating activities during 2017 was \$13,975, compared to \$20,926 and \$20,165 provided during 2016 and 2015, respectively.
 Cash provided by operating activities for 2017, 2016 and 2015 was primarily attributed to consolidated net income.
-For 2017, cash provided by operating activities reflects decreases to prepaid expenses and increases to accrued liabilities, offset by increases to accounts receivable and inventories, and decreases in accounts payable.
-For 2016, cash provided by operating activities reflects decreases in accounts receivable and prepaid expenses, and decreases to accrued expenses.
+For 2017, cash provided by operating activities reflects decreases to prepaid expenses and increases to accound liabilities, offset by increases to accounts receivable and inventories, and decreases in accounts payable.
+For 2016, cash provided by operating activities reflects decreases in inventory and increases to accounts payable, offset by increases in accounts receivable and prepaid expenses, and decreases to accrued expenses.
 For 2015, cash provided by operating activities reflects decreases in accounts receivable and increases in accounts payables and accrued liabilities, offset by increases in other components of working capital, including inventory.